PMFlow/ScientificMisconduct/1_Song&Jiang_OklahomaStateUniversity/Song&Jiang_falsification_GRWvsFD_Paper3/README.md

 'IC_Richy_sat_101.mat' is a file containing the initial condition.

-'pGRWe3.mat' ... 'pGRWe24.mat' are filed containing the pressure head compute with the BGRW code for increasing numbers of particles N=1e-3, ... , N=1e-24.
+'pGRWe3.mat' ... 'pGRWe24.mat' are files containing the pressure head compute with the BGRW code for increasing numbers of particles N=1e-3, ... , N=1e-24.

 'comparison_GRW_FD.m' compares the BGRW and FD solutions.